Uwais-Moosa/Projects-directory/README.md

 ## F <a id="f"></a>

 ## G <a id="g"></a>
+- <a href="https://github.com/Uwais-Moosa/gallery-F-C">Gallery website<a/> - made with HTML, CSS, Javascript

 ## H <a id="h"></a>
 - <a href="https://github.com/Uwais-Moosa/Horiseon-Code-Refactor">Horiseon Code Refactor<a/> Refactoring challenge using HTML & CSS
+- <a href="https://github.com/Uwais-Moosa/hobby-page-F-C">Hobby Page<a/> - This is a Hobby Page - made with HTML, CSS, Javascript
+- <a href="https://github.com/Uwais-Moosa/hobby-page-F-C">Healthy Recipes<a/> - This is a Codecademy challenge

 ## I <a id="i"></a>

 ## M <a id="m"></a>
+- <a href="https://github.com/Uwais-Moosa/morocco-codecademy">Morocco Website<a/> - This is a Codecademy challenge

 ## N <a id="n"></a>